 Muscat Street in the Republic of Singapore

 In line with its history as a bustling hub for Singapore’s early traders, Muscat Street today is an attraction for residents and tourists alike.
-It is located between North Bridge Road and Baghdad Street, .
-At both ends of Muscat Street are 8-metre-high granite arches displaying ornate Omani carvings.
+It is located between North Bridge Road and Baghdad Street, and leads to one of Singapore’s national monuments, an imposing golden-domed Masjid Sultan (“Masjid” means “mosque” in Arabic).
+There are 8-metre-high granite arches displaying ornate Omani carvings at both ends of Muscat Street.
 Murals painted by Omani artists and mosaic artwork produced with tiles imported from Oman line either side of the street.
-Muscat Street melds Omani history, culture, and art, and reflects Singapore’s heritage and connection with Oman.
+Muscat Street Melds Omani history, culture, art, and reflects Singapore’s heritage and longstanding connection with Oman.